CharlesWB/Amiacs-Arcade-Cabinet/models/README.md

 ## Cabinet Labels.svg

 Vector images of various labels placed on the cabinet.
-This file is created using [Inkscape](https://inkscape.org/).
+Created using [Inkscape](https://inkscape.org/).

 ### Fonts Used

+* Arial for all text

 In Inkscape, Document Resources also has a list of the fonts used in the file.
-* Arial for all text

 ### Usage

 I'm using an adhesive backed vinyl.
 Trying to get the best durability and adhesion.

+## Test Amiacs Light Controller.fzz

+Fritzing breadboard diagram for testing the various LEDs of the cabinet.
+Created using [Fritzing](https://fritzing.org/).

+## Test MCP23017 Arcade Button LEDs.fzz

+Fritzing breadboard diagram for testing control of the button LEDs using an MCP23017.
+Created using [Fritzing](https://fritzing.org/).

+This was an early prototype for controlling multiple LEDs using two pins on the Arduino.
+This is not used in the current cabinet design.